roblaing/webgames/ricerocks/README.md

 but no clear explanations.

-Something I discovered is that the keyCode attribute for
-<a href="https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent">keyboad events</a> is deprecated,
-which is good because figuring out which numbers go with which keys makes unreadable code.

 This code dates back to when addEventListener was required to have a third argument, which was usually false.
 Now this is an optional parameter <code>useCapture</code> which defaults to false.
 Including the paramater